 The Recommendation serves as a reference for EU rules in other areas:

-EU monitoring on potential health effects
+EU monitoring of potential health effects

-Actions of the European Parliament
+Action by the European Parliament

 Stakeholder Dialogue Group

 This met 4 times in 2011 to identify the main issues for the various stakeholders and to make appropriate recommendations.
 For more information, see the minutes.

 The most recent meeting was held in Athens in March 2014 at the Workshop on electromagnetic fields and health effects: from science to policy and public awareness.